jhpyle/docassemble/_docs/documents.md

 ## <a name="pdf template file"></a>Filling PDF templates

-If you have a PDF file that contains fillable fields (e.g. fields added using [Adobe Acrobat Pro]), **docassemble** can fill in the fields of the PDF using information from an interview and provide the user with the resulting PDF file.
+If you have a PDF file that contains fillable fields (e.g. fields added using [Adobe Acrobat Pro] or a similar application), **docassemble** can fill in the fields of the PDF file using information from an interview and provide the user with a copy of that PDF file with the fields filled in.
 To do this, use the [`attachments`] statement as above, but instead of providing `content` or `content file`, provide a `pdf template file` and a dictionary of `fields`.

 For example, here is an interview that populates fields in a file called [sample-form.pdf]: